MatthijsKamstra/haxejs/haxe/quick-install.md

 ![Visual Studio Code](https://code.visualstudio.com/home-screenshot-mac-lg.png)

-On the homepage of [Visual Studio Code](https://code.visualstudio.com/) find the button called "Download for OSX" (it right in your face, big button).
+On the homepage of [Visual Studio Code](https://code.visualstudio.com/) find the button called "Download for OSX" (it right in your face, a big button).

 - Download
 - And install